CaptainUnbrauchbar/asp-language-support/README.md

 This extension contributes the following settings:

-* `ASPLanguage: Select Operating System`: Select your Operating System, so the currect clingo version is used! (default: Auto)
+- `ASPLanguage: Select Operating System`: Select your Operating System, so the currect clingo version is used! (default: Auto)
-* `ASPLanguage: Terminal Mode`: Select if you want a new Terminal after every execution! (default: False)
+- `ASPLanguage: Terminal Mode`: Select if you want a new Terminal after every execution! (default: False)
-* `ASPLanguage: Use PATH Clingo`: Set this option if you would like to use the Clingo version from your PATH instead of the version included! (default: False)
+- `ASPLanguage: Use PATH Clingo`: Set this option if you would like to use the Clingo version from your PATH instead of the version included! (default: False)
-* `ASPLanguage: Turn Messages Off`: Set this option if you want to turn off all Messages (bottom right)! (default: False)
+- `ASPLanguage: Turn Messages Off`: Set this option if you want to turn off all Messages (bottom right)! (default: False)
+- `ASPLanguage: Set Config`: Set a .json file if you want to use a specific config file for clingo (default: empty)

 ## Extension Features

 This extension contributes the following features:

-* `> Compute all Answer Sets`: Get all answer sets for the current logic program file!
+- `> Compute all Answer Sets`: Get all answer sets for the current logic program file!
-* `> Compute the first Answer Set`: Get the first answer set for the current logic program file!
+- `> Compute the first Answer Set`: Get the first answer set for the current logic program file!
+- `> Compute Answer Sets (config.json)`: Compute answer sets using the clingo configuration from a config file

-## 0.3.0
+## 0.4.0

-- Added 2 Configuration Options
-- Added PATH Clingo compatibility (please enable in options!)
-- Added Auto Detect OS option (enabled by default)
-- You don't have to restart VSCode anymore to apply changes in settings (such wow)

-- Big Thanks to Spencer Killen ([sjkillen](https://github.com/sjkillen)) for contributing **Auto Detect OS Feature** and **PATH compatibility** on GitHub!
+- Added Option to use a configuration file for clingo arguments
+- Added VSCode command to create sample config file